+972 52 8813112

 Fig.2 illustrates a fertility ritual that reenacts the Egyptian myth of Isis reviving Osiris.
 It depicts sexual imagery symbolizing the fertility of the land along with the appearance of the Orion and Canis Major constellations (Osiris and Isis) during the fertile season.

-Ibex and the dog represent the constellations of Orion and Canis Major, Negev
+the constellations Orion and Canis Major in Negev Desert rock art.

 In this portrayal, the dog symbolizes Isis reviving Osiris by sniffing the ibex.
 The radiant ibex horns visually intensify the scene, shown with radiating lines that suggest luminosity and intensity of this action, and at this moment, the ibex releases a spray of semen.
 The ibex's phallus and the wet patch underneath represent this moment.
 Above the figures, clusters of dots and patch marks suggest clouds and rain, connecting this sacred act with the seasonal onset of winter—when rain brings renewal to the desert and awakens the land's fertility.